Violent Soho: 2011–2016: Return to Australia, I Oh You signing, Hungry Ghost

 Hungry Ghost was identified by the Faster Louder online publication as the fourth-best album of 2013.
 A reference is made to Faster Louders September review of the album, in which it wrote that the "fingerprints of Shihad, Japandroids, Wavves, Bleeding Knees Club, Blink-182 and Children Collide" appear on the album.

 The band toured with the Australian Big Day Out festival in January 2014 and during a backstage interview at the Sydney leg, Tidswell explained:

-We grew up going to Big Days Out on the Gold Coast… Luke [Boerdam] bought a ticket when he was 16 and his parents wouldn’t let him go so he pegged a cereal bowl at the wall and said "Fuck you", ran away and went to Big Day Out.
+We grew up going to Big Days Out on the Gold Coast… Luke [Boerdam] bought a ticket when he was 16 and his parents wouldn't let him go so he pegged a cereal bowl at the wall and said "Fuck you", ran away and went to Big Day Out.
 I got to see my favourite band in the year 2000, Blink-182, that was sick.
-So we’re stoked to be on Big Day Out ...
+So we're stoked to be on Big Day Out ...

 During the 2014 Big Day Out tour, Boerdam stated that his favourite songs to play live at the time were "Dope Calypso" and "OK Cathedral", while Tidswell identified "OK Cathedral" and "Lowbrow".

-The Hungry Ghost single "Covered in Chrome" was voted into the fourteenth position of the 2013 "Hottest 100" list, announced by the triple J youth radio station each Australia Day (26 January).
+"Covered in Chrome" was voted into the fourteenth position on the Triple J Hottest 100, 2013.
 The band stated in an early January 2014 interview that they were not confident of ranking in the top 20 for the poll.
+However, the Triple J Hottest 100 of the 2010s saw "Covered in Chrome" place fourth.

 In March 2014, the band was selected by triple J for its annual "One Night Stand" event, a free regional festival that celebrated its tenth anniversary in 2013.
 Alongside artists such as Illy and Dan Sultan, the band will play in the rural city of Mildura, Victoria.
 The "Saramona Said" music video, in which a group of four young friends drive to a Violent Soho performance, was uploaded to the I OH YOU YouTube channel on 8 April 2014.
 The band collaborated with director Dan Graetz on the video, and the cast consists of Mikey Wulff, Hannah Wagner, Tom Butler and Cole Orr.
-In June 2014 the band signed a record deal with US label SideOneDummy Records for an American release of Hungry Ghost in September.
+In June 2014, the band signed a record deal with US label SideOneDummy Records for an American release of Hungry Ghost in September.

 In late June 2014, New Noise Magazine reported that Hungry Ghost had reached the sixth position on the Australian album chart and the band had signed with American record label SideOneDummy for a September 2014 release of the album in the US.
 In a July 2014 interview, Boerdam replied to a question about the follow-up to Hungry Ghost: